alexander-soare/alexander-soare/README.md

 <img src=".images/ganspace.gif" style="width:400px">

-## A tutorial on the Variation Quantum Eigensolver
+## A tutorial on the Variational Quantum Eigensolver

 Just before jumping into ML, I took a quick detour back to quantum computing to check what I'd missed.
 I'm a strong believer in teaching to learn.
 So I made a tutorial on VQEs.
 Check it out [here](https://github.com/alexander-soare/framework-agnostic-vqe-tutorial).